 This is probably the hardest thing about the entire film to talk about, because it’s split up into around 10 sections.
 I can’t exactly give a plot description, because that’s half of the frame story spoiled.
 But it’s easy to see the ending coming, and by around the time the second segment ends you’ll be able to guess no problem.
 While this isn’t exactly something good, the effects, cinematography, and props create a whimsically demented world that you love to be in.
 The puppet people are just fucking awesome, and even if you know what’s coming, you still can’t wait to see how it looks.

-PICTURE/AUDIO- Theater Bizarre was shot on what appears to be (for the most part) high grade digital camera equipment.
+The Package- Theater Bizarre was shot on what appears to be (for the most part) high grade digital camera equipment.
 As far as picture quality goes the film looks good, but there’s a problem with some heavy digital noise during the darker scenes.
 Also, there are a few instances of “lines” that tend to pop up on movies shot on DV, but it’s nothing too distracting.
-8/10

-EXTRAS- Commentaries for every segment except The Accident is provided, as well as the original trailer, interviews with Gregory, Kasten, and Giovinazzo, and some behind the scenes footage (except for I Love You).
+There are commentaries for every segment except The Accident, as well as the original trailer, interviews with Gregory, Kasten, and Giovinazzo, and some behind the scenes footage (except for I Love You).
 Despite the seemingly small quantity the supplements are very entertaining to watch, but I really wanted a little more to round out what could be one of the best disks of the year.
-7/10

 Order from Image Entertainment.